larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 - The IETF offers participation not only through in-person meetings and mailing lists, which are the two channels of participation for which moderation processes are currently defined.
-IETF business also happens in chat channels, remote meeting participation systems, virtual meetings, wikis, GitHub repositories, and more.
+IETF business also happens in chat groups, remote meeting participation systems, virtual meetings, wikis, GitHub repositories, and more.
-  How disruptive behavior is moderated in these channels is currently undefined.
+  How disruptive behavior is moderated in these fora is currently undefined.

 # Non-Normative Examples of Disruptive Behavior {#examples}